chkern/tweet-annotation-sensitivity/05_data/README.md

 # Data

-Twitter data collected in the five conditions (A-E) proposed in our paper.
+Twitter data annotated in five experimental conditions (A-E).

 The data was randomly split into a train (75%) and a test (25%) set.